[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Multi-angle analysis of complex problems

-Implementation Points:
+Implementation points:

-• Set reasonable parallelism (usually 3-5)
+• Choose a reasonable degree of parallelism (typically 3–5)

 • Establish an effective result evaluation mechanism

-Strategy Eight: Sequential Revision - Iterative Optimization
+Strategy 8: Sequential Revision - iterative refinement

 1